 All students are also required to complete an Annual Progress Report on or by the anniversary of their program start date. all graduate students must have at least one full advisory committee meeting per year (more can be called if required) where all Advisory Committee members are present/represented, unless the defense is anticipated in the anniversary term, or the Ph.D. qualifying exam was successfully completed within the past year or is expected within the next four months following the anniversary date.

 At least 50% of your coursework must be completed in your primary discipline (i.e. geology or geophysics), but students may take courses outside your home program as long as the course material is relevant to your research.
 Students in the Department of Earth Sciences occasionally take graduate courses in the Departments of Geography, Physics & Astronomy, Civil & Environmental Engineering, Mathematics, Applied Mathematics, Computer Science and Biology.

 Students enrolled in the Planetary Science or Environment & Sustainability collaborative programs should be aware that those programs entail additional requirements in addition to their degree requirements in Geology or Geophysics.
 Consult with your collaborative program administrator if you have questions.

 To take undergraduate courses, students must use the "Add/Drop/Audit Undergraduate Course" form.
-Undergraduate courses, or combined courses in which undergraduate students predominate must be less than one-third of the student's total course requirement for the graduate degree.
+Some students may be asked by their supervisor to take an undergraduate course in addition to their graduate requirements to enhance training.
+Undergraduate courses do not count towards the requirements of a graduate degree unless special permission has been granted by the graduate chair.
+Undergraduate courses or combined courses in which undergraduate students predominate must be less than one-third of the student's total course requirement for the graduate degree.